Nevada jury: Health insurers owe ER doctors $60M in damages

 “They were able to get away with this until now,” plaintiffs’ attorney John Zavitsanos told the eight jurors who last week awarded $2.65 million in compensatory damages to plaintiffs Fremont Emergency Services (Mandavia) Ltd., Team Physicians of Nevada-Mandavia PC and the parent company of Ruby Crest Emergency Medicine.

-Dustin Clark, communications vice president for United Healthcare, said Tuesday the company was monitoring the proceedings in Nevada state court.
+Dustin Clark, communications vice president for parent company United Healthcare, said Tuesday the company was monitoring the proceedings in Nevada state court.
 He did not provide an immediate comment after the damage awards were read.

 Appeals are expected.
 Daniel Polsenberg, a Las Vegas attorney representing defendants, asked Clark County District Court Judge Nancy Allf to schedule post-verdict hearings.
 No dates were immediately set.